 The company turned to WWT to provide vendor-independent guidance, an accelerated understanding of the SASE market and a way to compare different solutions in short order.

-After presenting the paper to perimeter security and networking teams, stakeholders wanted to explore four of the six solutions: Palo Alto Prisma Access, Zscaler, Cisco Umbrella and Netskope.
+After presenting the paper to perimeter security and networking teams, stakeholders wanted to explore four of the six solutions: Palo Alto Prisma Access, Zscaler, Cisco Secure Edge and Netskope.
 With labs for each technology already in our Advanced Technology Center (ATC), we were able to quickly set up a product comparison proof of concept.

 It was important for the company to gain hands-on experience with each solution outside the influence of a particular vendor, especially given that the company already had certain vendors within its environments.
 At a high-level, this meant the customer wanted to see how each solution: